 1. Copy one handout for each individual student and distribute them.

-3. Monitor the students, and when appropriate provide any necessary individual language input while the learners are designing their treasure routes.
+3. Monitor the students, and when appropriate provide any necessary individual language or vocabulary input.

 6. Draw the students' attention to any specific mistakes which seem prevalent through the work and offer language input.